Quick Verdict

 2. CeraVe Moisturizing Cream -- Your Moisturizer ($17)

 Apply morning and night, to slightly damp skin.
-Moisturizer seals in water and repairs the skin barrier -- it's not optional, even for oily skin types.
-Oily skin is often dehydrated; skipping moisturizer signals the skin to produce more oil, making the problem worse.
-CeraVe Moisturizing Cream uses ceramides + hyaluronic acid + MVE sustained-release technology and is suitable for every skin type.
+Moisturizer seals in water and supports the skin barrier -- it's not optional, even for oily skin types.
+Oily skin can still be dehydrated; skipping moisturizer often makes a routine feel more irritating.
+CeraVe Moisturizing Cream uses ceramides + hyaluronic acid + MVE sustained-release technology and fits many beginner routines.
 If you find it too rich for daytime, use the CeraVe Daily Moisturizing Lotion in the AM and the Cream at night.

 Use it: Immediately after cleansing, while skin is still slightly damp.
 One coin-sized amount for the face, pat gently -- don't rub.